bhaveshharmalkar/learn365/Nazu/days/day3.md

-# Web & Network Pen-Testing and Security Questions
+# Web App and Network Pen-Testing Questions

 Practicing Questions can certainly help you to improve your understanding.